CloudandReact/TranslationComparison/README.md

-# Translation Comparion
+# Translation Comparison

-This project was built for the Anthropic Summer Hackathon Build with Claude June 2024 Developer Contest Submission Form.
-It includes a React frontend using Vite and a Node.js backend.
-Below you will find instructions on setting up and running the project, along with other relevant information.
+This project, developed for the **Anthropic Summer Hackathon "Build with Claude" June 2024 Developer Contest**, aims to compare the translation capabilities of **Claude**, **OpenAI**, and **Deepl**.
+It features a **React** frontend utilizing **Vite** for efficient bundling and a **Node.js** backend for server-side operations.
+Data resulting from the comparisons is stored in a **PostgreSQL** database for analysis.
+Below, detailed instructions for setup and execution of the project are provided, along with additional pertinent information.

 ## Table of Contents
 - [Video Demo](#video-demo)